 This Black Pepper Focaccia recipe comes together with just a few key ingredients.

-- Active dry yeast: one envelope, or 2 ¼ teaspoons.
+- Active dry yeast: You'll need one envelope or 2 ¼ teaspoons.
 Your yeast should foam once it's combined with the hot water and honey.
 If it doesn't foam after a few minutes, your yeast is dead.
 You'll need to start over with fresh yeast!

-- All-purpose flour: this is the bulk of your dough.
+- All-purpose flour: This is the bulk of your dough and makes a soft, fluffy focaccia.

-- Black pepper: I know it's a pain, but fresh cracked is the best!
-It absolutely has the most flavor.
+- Black pepper: Freshly ground black pepper is the best!
 I also like to use a coarser grind because I like the pepper pieces to be really present in the final bread.

 See full recipe below for detailed instructions.